 Drought Resiliency and Preparedness

-The Western United States, including Arizona and the Phoenix metropolitan area, has been experiencing a drought for more than a 20 years, with an official drought declaration in June 1999.
+The Western United States, including Arizona and the Phoenix metropolitan area, has been experiencing a drought for more than 20 years, with an official drought declaration in June 1999.
 Drought is a normal occurrence in the desert southwest.
-However, as the drought in the Colorado River Basin continues to extend, the Lower Basin States of Arizona, California, New Mexico, and Nevada along with Mexico may face reductions in their Colorado River water deliveries.
+However, On August 16, 2021, the U.S. Bureau of Reclamation announced it will elevate the Colorado River System to a “Tier 1” shortage status for 2022, meaning less water supplies available to Arizona.
+See the announcement

 Water Conservation: email@example.com

 Drought: Amy Peterson 623.222.7033, Amy.Peterson@surpriseaz.gov

 - Central Arizona Project/Arizona Department of Water Resources - Drought Shortage Statement

 - Colorado Drought Contingency Plan - Arizona Implementation Fact Sheet